apache/camel/MIGRATION.md

 The class `UnitOfWorkHelper` has been moved from `org.apache.camel.util.UnitOfWorkHelper` in the camel-core JAR to `org.apache.camel.support.UnitOfWorkHelper` and moved to the `camel-support` JAR.

-The class `org.apache.camel.impl.RoutePolicySupport` has been moved to `org.apache.camel.support.RoutePolicySupport`.

 #### Idempotent Repositories

 The class `FileIdempotentRepository` has been moved from `org.apache.camel.processor.idempotent.FileIdempotentRepository` in the camel-core JAR to `org.apache.camel.support.processor.idempotent.FileIdempotentRepository` and moved to the `camel-suppor` JAR.

 The class `MemoryIdempotentRepository` has been moved from `org.apache.camel.processor.idempotent.MemoryIdempotentRepository` in the camel-core JAR to `org.apache.camel.support.processor.idempotent.MemoryIdempotentRepository` and moved to the `camel-suppor` JAR.

+#### Route Policies

+The class `org.apache.camel.impl.RoutePolicySupport` has been moved to `org.apache.camel.support.RoutePolicySupport`.

+The class `org.apache.camel.impl.ThrottlingInflightRoutePolicy` has been moved to `org.apache.camel.throttling.ThrottlingInflightRoutePolicy`

 #### Aggregation